Abilene Work Accident Attorneys

 The type of work a person does determines the hazards they face.
 At the same time, however, most fatal or life-altering work accidents have a common cause or create a common injury.
 Some of the most common work accidents can occur virtually anywhere, from retail warehouses to international shipping vessels.

-Serious workplace injuries caused on the job include:
+Serious workplace injuries include:

 - Acoustic trauma

 - Brain injuries

 - Loss of vision